Silk Road of China

-The Silk Road was a trade highway that began in the Western Han Dynasty (206 BC–9 AD) and connected the eastern and the western worlds.
+The Silk Road was a trade highway that began in the Western Han Dynasty (206 BC–9 AD) and connected the eastern and western worlds.
 It is usually defined as the transportation and trade road that traversed Central Asia and the Pamir Plateau to reach Western Asia.

 The Silk Road is composed of many main roads and branch roads.
 The north road (the Prairie Silk Road) started from the Mongolian Plateau and ended in the Karakoram.
 Historically, it was an important road used by the nomads of Central Asia to travel west.
 There originally were several routes, but the longest one was known as the Desert Silk Road.
 It had been frequently mentioned in ancient documents.
 The south road, known as the Silk Road on the Sea was primarily used by Southeast Asians, Persians, and Arabs.
-This sea road started from China, passed through India, Southeast Asia, crossed the Red Sea, to finally reach the Persian Gulf.
+This sea road started from China, passed through India, and Southeast Asia, and crossed the Red Sea, to finally reach the Persian Gulf.

-For over ten centuries, Chinese culture, Roman culture and the Persian culture had been connected by the ancient Silk Road.
-Because of the Silk Road, Chinese silk, gun powder making, paper-making, and printing were introduced to the west, while Buddhism, Nestorianism, Islam, and many arts and technologies were brought into China.
+For over ten centuries, Chinese culture, Roman culture and Persian culture had been connected by the ancient Silk Road.
+Because of the Silk Road, Chinese silk, gunpowder making, paper-making, and printing were introduced to the west, while Buddhism, Nestorianism, Islam, and many arts and technologies were brought into China.
 The Silk Road had brought the exchange of goods, and ideas between China and the West since it was first opened up.

-The center road that which extended from Asia to Europe started in Xi'an in the east and ran over 7,000 kilometers through China's Shaanxi, Gansu, Ningxia, Qinghai and Xinjiang provinces, over the Pamir Plateau and across parts of the Commonwealth of Independent States in central Asia, such as Afghanistan, Iran, Iraq and Syria before it got to the east coast of the Mediterranean.
+The center road that which extended from Asia to Europe started in Xi'an in the east and ran over 7,000 kilometers through China's Shaanxi, Gansu, Ningxia, Qinghai and Xinjiang provinces, over the Pamir Plateau and across parts of the Commonwealth of Independent States in Central Asia, such as Afghanistan, Iran, Iraq and Syria before it got to the east coast of the Mediterranean.
 The section in China is more than 4,000 kilometers long, over half of the total length.

 Historic sites and cultural relics are rich in the Chinese section.
 There are the Terracotta Warriors of the Qin Dynasty (221-207 BC), the Famen Temple that still houses bone fragments of The Buddha Sakyamuni, the Mogao and Maijishan Grottoes that were created for over ten dynasties, the Jiayu Pass of the Great Wall, the signal towers of the Han Dynasty, the famous Ta'er Monastery of Tibetan Buddhism, the ruins of Gaochang once a strategic town on the Silk Road, and the ruins of Stone City where you can find clues about Xuan Zang Buddha and Marco Polo.
 This is a small number of the various sites, relics, and landscapes that exist along China's portion of the Silk Road.